microsoft/microcode/docs/samples.md

 Just like fireflies in the wild, you can create program that synchronize blinking between any number of micro:bit!
-The firefly program uses two pages, page 1 will run when the light is off and page 2 will handle a glow.
+The firefly program uses two pages, page 1 will run when the light is off and page 2 will handle a glow. **You will need 3 micro:bit to make the synchronization work!**

 ### ![page 1](./images/generated/icon_M1.png){:class="icon"} page 1